michalgrzegorczyk-dev/angular-component-communication/README.md

 ## Introduction
 Repository used to show examples from a blog post about ways to communicate between components in Angular.
-Blog post is located in `public/` directory and has 3 parts: intro, content, outro.
+Blog post is located in `public/` directory and has 3 parts: intro, content and outro.

 ### Project
 ```typescript